Languages and Applied Linguistics

 The curriculum aims to build a solid foundation in all four aspects of linguistic skills (speaking, listening, reading, and writing) as well as sociolinguistic competence and cultural knowledge.
 Instruction takes place mostly in Japanese from the second half of the first quarter.

-Students may use Japanese courses for the following majors and minors: a major in applied linguistics and multilingualism, a major in language studies, a major in linguistics, an East Asian minor, a major in global economics, or a major in literature.
+Students may use Japanese courses for the following majors and minors: a major in applied linguistics and multilingualism, a major in language studies (and minor), a major in linguistics (and minor), an East Asian minor, a major in global economics, or a major in literature (and a minor).

 See the department's Japanese website for more information about the Japanese program.